 All matter is made of tiny atoms.
 All atoms have a nucleus at their core, where most of their mass is concentrated.
 In specific circumstances, it is possible for this nucleus to undergo certain changes.
-Nuclear fusion (as the name suggests) is a process of combining of small atoms, resulting in heavier atoms with more energy.
+Nuclear fusion (as the name suggests) is a process of combining small atoms, resulting in heavier atoms with more energy.
 Nuclear fission is splitting of the nucleus of a heavier atom into a smaller one.
-Both these processes release tremendous amount of energy.
+Both these processes release a tremendous amount of energy.
 And how does that happen?

 Remember Einstein’s famous equation E = mc2 ?

 m is mass

 c is the speed of light in vacuum

 Although the mass in consideration is really small, the speed of light is a large number (299792458 m/s).
 When this potential was realized it led to the field of harnessing nuclear energy (literally the energy in the nucleus).

 The good thing about nuclear energy is that it has the potential to generate a lot of energy/power without any emission of pollutants.
 The only disadvantage is the disposal of nuclear waste has to be done extremely carefully.

 When the nucleus of an atom splits into lighter nuclei through a nuclear reaction the process is termed as nuclear fission.
 This decay can be natural (spontaneous splitting by radioactive decay), or can actually be simulated in a lab by achieving necessary conditions (bombarding with neutrinos).